Titan submersible's scientific director says the sub malfunctioned just prior to the Titanic dive

 Appearing before a U.S. Coast Guard panel, Steven Ross told the board about a platform issue the experimental submersible experienced in June 2023, just days before it imploded on its way to the Titanic site.
 The malfunction caused passengers onboard the submersible to “tumble about,” and it took an hour to get them out of the water.

 “One passenger was hanging upside down.
-The other two managed to wedge themselves into the bow end cap,” Ross said, adding that he did not know if an assessment of the Titan hull was performed after the incident.
+The other two managed to wedge themselves into the bow end cap,” Ross said, adding that he did not know if a safety assessment of the Titan or an inspection of its hull was performed after the incident.

-Earlier Thursday, Renata Rojas, a mission specialist for the company, told the Coast Guard the firm was staffed by competent people who wanted to “make dreams come true.”

-An investigatory panel had previously listened to two days of testimony that raised questions about the company's operations before the doomed mission.
+An investigatory panel has listened to three days of testimony that raised questions about the company's operations before the doomed mission.
 Rush was among five people who died when the submersible imploded en route to the site of the Titanic wreck in June 2023.

 “I was learning a lot and working with amazing people,” Rojas said.
 “Some of those people are very hardworking individuals that were just trying to make dreams come true.”